sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 ## (Optional) Extract more data

-Try extracting other pieces of information using what you learned in previous steps, such as:

-- The customer's address
-- The Spanish-speaking customer service phone number
-- The time period for each account. **Hint:** Use the [List method](doc:list).
-For example, in this config, the `accounts_list` uses the List method.
+Try extracting more complex pieces of information.
+For example, try extracting the time period for each account using the [List method](doc:list).
+See the  `accounts_list` field in this config for an example of using the the List method.

 Publish the config to save your changes.